-From the definition of against-expectation patterns, all candidate j-itemsets identified by the Algorithms FIM and CA against-expectation itemsets.
-Through are these against-expectation itemsets, we can generate some against-expectation rules of interest.
-Like in the KNNG algorithm, we omit algorithm the for generating against-expectation rules.
+From the definition of against-expectation patterns, all candidate j-itemsets identified by the Algorithms FIM and CA are against-expectation itemsets.
+Through these against-expectation itemsets, we can generate some against-expectation rules of interest.
+Like in the KNNG algorithm, we omit the algorithm for generating against-expectation rules.